- Shopping at direct-to-consumer eyewear brands means you can save serious money

 Better yet, because you're shopping from direct-to-consumer sites, you can avoid the middleman markup, and save yourself some cash.

-Take these five companies, for example.
+Take these nine companies, for example.
 Each of them is an innovator in its own right, whether by offering competitive pricing, allowing you to try on multiple specs at home, or creating designs from sustainable and eco-friendly materials.

 Ahead, learn more and shop these direct-to-consumer businesses that are changing the eyewear game for good.